Hunting is at risk. It's time to speak up.

 Chronic Wasting Disease

 Chronic Wasting Disease (CWD) is a fatal prion disease affecting the deer family (cervids).
-Surveillance for CWD in BC has been ongoing since 2002, with no positive cases.
+Surveillance for CWD in B.C. has been ongoing since 2002.
+In early 2024. two cases were confirmed in the Kootenays.
 The B.C.
 Wildlife Federation funded ten freezers that were placed at the different drop-off locations throughout the Kootenay and Peace Region to protect B.C. from CWD and educates hunters on how to stay CWD-safe.

 Click the button to learn more about CWD, find out how you can help keep B.C.
 CWD-free, and important updates.

-The BCWF offers education programs to teach new hunters how to get started and to give experienced hunters the tips and tricks they need to elevate their skills.
+The B.C.
+Wildlife Federation is offering education – both in person and virtual – to teach new hunters how to get started and to give experienced hunters the tips and tricks they need to elevate their skills.

-Learn to Hunt and Fish Series online episodes will cover everything from virtual sessions with the BC Conservation Officer Service that touch on common infractions in the backcountry, and how you can avoid them- to learning how to hunt turkey, as well as how to fish for kokanee, and more!
+Learn to Hunt and Fish Series online episodes cover everything from virtual sessions with the B.C.
+Conservation Officer Service that touch on common infractions in the backcountry, and how you can avoid them- to learning how to hunt turkey, as well as how to fish for kokanee, and more!

-The BCWF Learn To Hunt Academy is an immersive hunter education program that will help you gain all the practical skills, knowledge, and confidence to be a safe and successful hunter in BC.
-Whether you’re brand new to hunting or looking to further develop your hunter competencies, this workshop provides the opportunity to learn hands-on skills from local experts.
+The BCWF Learn To Hunt Academy is an immersive hunter education program that will help you gain the practical skills, knowledge, and confidence to be a safe and successful hunter in B.C.

 Follow our Social Media Pages.